-Using IIoT and digital twins for ‘innovate-tive’ MQL research: Part 1
+Using IIoT and digital twins for ‘innovate-tive’ MQL research

-In the first instalment of our UltraMQL research series we discuss ours and our partners’ roles in this powerful push for Ultrasonic advancements.
+Unpacking the UltraMQL research project, we discuss ours and our partners’ roles in this powerful push for Ultrasonic advancements.
 We’ll explain the ins and outs of IIoT, and how digital twin technology will impact production – refining and enhancing efficiency, productivity, and ultimately pioneering a greener future for machining processes.

 What is UltraMQL?